zachhendon/web-dev/README.md

 This repository is a collection of projects that I will be completing as I learn the fundamentals of web development.
-They are ordered by the order in which I created them.

 | Project Name (in order of learning)                                | Tools/Skills            |
 |--------------------------------------------------------------------|-------------------------|